 *Art therapists first take a degree or have appropriate professional experience in a relevant subject, such as music or art, followed by an HCPC-approved postgraduate qualification.

 The first step to becoming an AHP is to take a degree or postgraduate course approved by the Health & Care Professions Council (HCPC).
 You can search for HCPC-approved courses using our course finder.

 Additionally, some professional bodies also have their own accreditation system for membership.

-Entry requirements for approved AHP degree courses vary because each university sets its own entry criteria, but you are likely to need at least two (usually three) A-levels or equivalent qualifications at level 3, plus supporting GCSEs.
-Contact universities directly to find out whether qualifications equivalent to A-levels or GCSEs are acceptable.
+Entry requirements for approved AHP degree courses and degree apprenticeships vary because each university sets its own entry criteria, but you are likely to need at least two (usually three) A-levels or equivalent qualifications at level 3, plus supporting GCSEs.
+Contact universities and employers directly to find out whether qualifications equivalent to A-levels or GCSEs are acceptable.

 Entry is competitive, so aim for as high grades as possible.
 Courses often specify preferred or essential subjects, such as at least one science subject, but this varies from one allied health profession to another and even between courses for the same subject.
-Universities will usually expect you to attend an interview.
+Universities and employers offering apprenticeships will usually expect you to attend an interview.

 Financial support while studying at university